supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - To check if a string belongs to closure of a language or not, see for which exponentiation of the language does the string belongs to.

 - In TOC, powers are by-default $n\ge 0$
+- Look carefully at what actually the input symbol is.

 ![[Guidelines to GATE-CS-20240915224039804.webp]]